Resources for Researchers

 - The Association of University Centers on Disabilities (AUCD) is an organization that supports and promotes a national network of university-based interdisciplinary programs, including the NICHD-funded Intellectual and Developmental Disabilities (IDD) Research Centers.
 The AUCD provides technical assistance, communication support, advocacy, and other assistance to researchers and professionals involved in the organization.

-- The Birth Defects Research Group, supported by the Division of Epidemiology, Statistics, and Prevention Research (DESPR), is a multicenter, multidisciplinary group led by the NICHD to investigate the etiology of birth defects, particularly neural tube defects.
+- The Birth Defects Research Group, supported by the Division of Intramural Population Health Research (DIPHR), is a multicenter, multidisciplinary group led by the NICHD to investigate the etiology of birth defects, particularly neural tube defects.

 - FRAXA Research Foundation is an organization that supports researchers investigating causes, treatments, and preventative methods for Fragile X syndrome.
 Its website includes information about research grants and research resources.